losnappas/Media-Reload/readme.md

 ## MEDIA RELOAD

-Hold control/command and seek video/audio to reset its buffer.
+Hold control, or another key of choice, and seek video/audio to reset its buffer.

-Does not work on all pages unfortunately.
+Mac users should probably rebind the key in the preferences.